Family-wise Error Rate Control with E-values: Simulation results

-We consider a process in which at time $t$, we receive $2^3=8$ measurements corresponding to draws of our model with each of $X\in\{0,1\}^3$, which we will notate using binary.
 We can then isolate each coefficient (plus mean zero noise) from the data by taking combinations of our time $t$ data.
 For example, $Y_{t100}-Y_{t000}\sim\mathcal{N}(\beta_1,2)$, and similar for the other primary endpoints.
 Then to isolate $\beta_{13}$, we can take

-Because we are adding and subtracting more datapoints, the variance increases.
+Because we are adding and subtracting more data points, the variance increases.
 This procedure generalizes via a pattern that follows the inclusion-exclusion principle.
-Then for each of these test statistics, we can construct a test martingale via a SPRT for an alternative mean, which for us is known except for $H_{13}$, for which we estimate $\hat{\mu}_t$ based on the sample average before time $t$.
+This estimator is exactly the result of an ordinary least squares on an $8\times 8$ covariate matrix with each interaction term.
+As such, it is the maximum likelihood estimate of the model with homoskedastic, known variance, and is optimal in the UMVUE sense.
+Then for each of these test statistics, we can construct a test martingale via a SPRT for an alternative mean, which for us is known for the primary hypotheses but not the interaction hypotheses $H_{12},H_{13},H_{23}$, for which we predictably estimate $\hat{\mu}_t$ based on the sample average before time $t$.